About the college

-From 2014 the college has supplemented the accommodation in the Weston Buildings with rooms leased from the University in the Castle Mill accommodation block, which is a 15-minute walk from the main college site.
+Since 2014, the college has supplemented the accommodation in the Weston Buildings with rooms leased from the University in the Castle Mill accommodation block, which is a 20-minute walk from the main college site.
 The rooms there are also single study bedrooms with Ethernet/LAN access, and these are en-suite.

 The college does not have accommodation suitable for couples and families.